oguching/knowledge/wordpress.md

   }
 ```

+Whenever WordPress gets to the `wp_header()` function it finds all other functions, which are hooked to it using `add_action()`.
+It then executes these functions one-by-one.
 In the code above, `wp-head` is a hook and it has the `my_facebook_tags()` function attached to it, so the function runs in the head section of all WordPress pages.

 The `init` hook
 * WordPress recommends the use of `init` hook for **registering new custom post types**.